 So, what’s the right SEO strategy for a small business?

-Businesses of all sizes can benefit from using simple-but-effective SEO tactics.
+Businesses of all sizes can benefit from using simple-but-effective general and local SEO tactics.
 As a small business owner, you probably don’t have as many resources as a big enterprise.
 But you can still make it work by following the principles of a well-rounded SEO strategy (and calling on help from SEO experts if you need it).

 These SEO basics are a good starting point.